-628.097 Refusal to issue; failure to pay support or to comply with subpoena or warrant; tax delinquency.
-(1) LICENSES. (a) For failure to pay support or to comply with subpoena or warrant.
+628.097 Refusal to issue license; failure to pay support or to comply with subpoena or warrant; tax delinquency.
+(1m) FOR FAILURE TO PAY SUPPORT OR TO COMPLY WITH SUBPOENA OR WARRANT.
 The commissioner shall refuse to issue to a natural person a license, including a temporary license, under this subchapter if the natural person is delinquent in court-ordered payments of child or family support, maintenance, birth expenses, medical expenses or other expenses related to the support of a child or former spouse, or if the natural person fails to comply, after appropriate notice, with a subpoena or warrant issued by the department of workforce development or a county child support agency under s.
 59.53 (5) and related to paternity or child support proceedings, as provided in a memorandum of understanding entered into under s.
 49.857.

-(b) For liability for delinquent taxes.
+(2m) FOR LIABILITY FOR DELINQUENT TAXES.
 The commissioner shall refuse to issue a license, including a temporary license, under this subchapter if the department of revenue certifies under s.
 73.0301 that the applicant for the license is liable for delinquent taxes.